 Delhi govt to pay Board exam fees of NDMC, Delhi Cantonment schools: Kejriwal

-The Delhi government will pay the Board exam fees of schools under the NDMC and the Delhi Cantonment, Chief Minister Arvind Kejriwal announced on Monday.
-He said the decision was taken at a cabinet meeting.
+The Delhi government will pay the Board exam fees of schools under the New Delhi Municipal Council (NDMC) and the Delhi Cantonment, Chief Minister Arvind Kejriwal announced on Monday.
+He said the decision was taken at a cabinet meeting held on the same day.

-The government had earlier said it will pay the board exam fees of all government school students.
-It has been decided that the government will also pay the fees for students of schools run by the NDMC and the Delhi Cantonment, Kejriwal said.
+The government will also hold extra classes to focus on teaching mathematics, he said.
+The government had earlier said it will pay the board exam fees of all government school students, following a hike in the fees by the Central Board of Secondary Education (CBSE).

+"It was decided that the Delhi government will bear the board examination fees of all the students belonging to the Delhi government schools.
+Now, the Delhi government schools situated in the NDMC and Delhi Cantonment areas are also included under the purview of this decision," Kejriwal said at a press conference.
+He was earlier a council member of the NDMC.
+This announcement comes ahead of the Delhi polls to be held early next year.

+Kejriwal also said the government has analysed the results of all the subjects of the Delhi government schools and found that students are scoring above 95 per cent in all subjects other than mathematics and science.
+The results in these two subjects have gone down, with students scoring less than 76 per cent in Mathematics.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)